 But once I move from the abstract to the concrete, those feelings of being overwhelmed disappear.
 Writing just a single concrete sentence is often enough.
 The same can be true of your problems – you may be stuck in a pattern of learned helplessness.

 The easiest way to fight back is to show your brain, “Look!
 With a little bit of effort I can make progress!
 You're wrong!”

-If you’re really stuck and have money, I suggest seeking out a life-coach.
+If you're really stuck and have money, I suggest seeking out a life-coach or finding a mentor.

 The other problem you may be experiencing is unwarranted pessimism.
 Because of the neural circuits which overthinking activates, you may feel your situation is hopeless even when it isn't.
 In cases like these, you have two options.
 Try to form a more rational expectation yourself.

 Learn the base-rate (read section 7 (do you fantasize about being rich) to see what I'm talking about).
 Remember your past accomplishments.